dewmguy/ItemLevelCalculator/README.md

 The quality mod is calculated by multiplying a given item level by a coefficient, the product of which is added to a base integer.

 $$
-QualityMod = qualityMult \times ItemLevel(i) + qualityBase
+QualityMod(i) = qualityMult \times i_{ItemLevel} + qualityBase
 $$

 #### ItemLevel Calculation

-QualityMod is multiplied by the SlotMod raised to the power of the exponent in a loop with i increasing by the value of 1 each iteration.
-This is performed until the product meets or exceeds the value of the ItemBudget.
+The QualityMod is multiplied by the SlotMod and the product is raised to the power of the exponent.
+This is performed in a loop with $i$ increasing by the value of 1 each iteration until the product meets or exceeds the value of the ItemBudget.
 The item level is the number of iterations required to meet the criteria.

 $$
 (\text{QualityMod}(i) \times \text{SlotMod})^{\frac{\log(2)}{\log(1.5)}} \geq \text{ItemBudget}